 Now allow me to introduce (drumroll please)

 Periodontal disease refers to inflammatory processes in the tissues surrounding the teeth.
-Such processes are immune reactions to bacterial accumulations, or dental plaque, on the teeth (4).
-Further, anaerobic bacteria from invasive microbial plaque can penetrate gingival (gum) tissues.
+For example, such processes are immune reactions to bacterial accumulations, or dental plaque, on the teeth (4).
+Furthermore, anaerobic bacteria from invasive microbial plaque can penetrate gingival (gum) tissues.
 Consequently, they can destroy tissue and trigger inflammatory responses.
 Inflammation involves white blood cells (leukocytes) such as lymphocytes and macrophages.
 Not to mention more leukocytes with crazy names that protect your body from foreign pathogens.

 Now, it may seem as if the disease is only restricted to the mouth.
 However, periodontal lesions are continually renewing reservoirs for the systemic spread of bacterial antigens, cytokines, and other proinflammatory mediators (5).

 In other words, consider a periodontal lesion is like a rotting fruit hidden in the trunk of your car.
 At first, you have no idea there’s a banana in the trunk under a pile of shoes.
 However, if left to sit for some time, the once healthy banana will turn into a brown lump of mush.
 This rotting lump will attract fruit flies just as bacteria in periodontal lesions elicit an immunological response.
-If the rotting banana is not attended to, then, like any food that is left out, the smell of decay will permeate the entirety of the car.
+If the rotting banana is not attended to — like any food that is left out — the smell of decay will permeate the entirety of the car.